kimsama/Unity-GoogleData/README.md

 Unity-GoogleData
 ================

+***IMPORTANT*** <br>
+See [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet) instead of using this package.
+[Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet) supports not only Google data but also can get data from Excel file even without writing single line of code!

 Unity-GoogleData enables to use google spreadsheet data within Unity editor.
 With Unity-GoogleData, you can retrieve data from google spreadsheet or upload any changed data back to google spreadsheet.